chronollama/solomon/README.md

 calculate_split(3) #=> [267, 267, 266]
 ```

-After creditors and debtors are determined,
+After creditors and debtors are determined, the `record_debts` method matches debt shares to creditors.
+It successfully handles situations where a debt needs to be split among multiple creditors or multiple debtors need to pay the same creditor.
 ```rb
 def record_debts(creditor_id)
   debtors.each do |debtor_id, debt|